Reading Time: 8 minutes

 Once you get to the Flow canvas, you can start putting together the building blocks for the Flow.
 There are four stages to setting up Workflows.
 They are:

 The entry condition defines who gets added into the journey and when.
 This means that only users who satisfy the entry condition will be allowed to enter the Flow.
 You can segment the users based on user events or properties.
 For example, you can enter users who have “Last known city” to be Chicago and have not executed “Made Purchase” in past 30 days, into the Flow two hours after they open the app again.
-Below is an example to show you how you can set entry conditions for your Workflow.

 Define the Actions